Powers of Attorney Victoria

 What types of Powers of Attorney do you prepare?

-Enduring Power of Attorney (Financial): Appoint a person or professional to manage your financial affairs, including any related legal matters.
-You can appoint State Trustees as your Enduring Power of Attorney (Financial)
+- Enduring Power of Attorney (Financial): This can be a person you know or a professional who will manage your financial affairs and related legal matters.
+We can take on this role as part of our State Trustees’ professional power of attorney services.
+You can appoint State Trustees as your Enduring Power of Attorney (Financial).

 Can I revoke a Power of Attorney?